Solid angles associated to Minkowski reduced bases: A counter-example in and some discussion

-In order to finish Theorem 4.5, we need to compare $\omega_{Q_0}$ and $\omega_{Q_1}$ numerically.
-Besides that, we also had to evaluate several integrals in Lemma 4.3 and 4.4.
+In order to finish Theorem 4.5, we need to compare $\Omega_{Q_{\A_4}}$ and $\Omega_{Q_0}$ numerically.
+Besides, we also have to verify the integral values in Lemma~\ref{intlem1} and \ref{intlem2}.
 Using spherical coordinates in $\R^4$, we can take: